ealitten/makers-bnb/README.md

 I would like to sign up

 As a user
-So that I can list a hire a space
+So that someone can hire my space
 I would like to list a space

 As a user